paymanafshari021/Pay_Fortinet_Note/sd-wan/Embedded SD-WAN SLA Information in ICMP Probes.md

 Otherwise, the hub might think a link is “good” while the spoke thinks it’s “bad.”

 ---
 ### ⚙️ **5.
 Compatibility Notes**

 - You can use this **embedded SLA mechanism** with:
     - **Static routing** (manually defined routes)
     - **BGP** (dynamic routing protocol)
 - But if you use it with **BGP**, your tunnels must have **static IP addresses** (no DHCP).
 - It’s **not compatible** with IKE’s `mode-cfg` (a mode that assigns IPs dynamically).

 ➡️ **Example:**
 If your tunnel IPs are fixed, you can use SLA with BGP.
 If your tunnels use dynamic IPs (mode-cfg), you **cannot**.

 ---
 ### 🧠 **In Short**

 - The **spoke** measures link health and reports it to the **hub**.
 - The **hub** uses that info to decide which tunnel to prefer.
 - If the SLA is met → use that tunnel (lower priority number).
 - If not → switch to another one.
 - Works with static or BGP routing, but not with dynamic IKE IP assignment.

----

-Would you like me to include a **simple network diagram** showing how the hub and spoke exchange SLA info?
-It could make this easier to visualize.